-5 Worst Things About Living in Temecula California
+The 5 Worst Things About Living in Temecula, California

 This channel often talks about all the great things about Temecula.
-For this blog post and video, we decided to talk about the 5 worst things about living in Temecula, California.
-Every place on earth has its negatives and it is important for you to understand these before making the move or relocating.
+For this blog post and video, we decided to talk about the five worst things about living in Temecula, California.
+Every place on earth has its negatives, and it is important for you to understand these before making the move or relocating.

-It doesn’t matter where you live in Southern California you will not Escape the traffic and Temecula is no different.
+It doesn’t matter where you live in Southern California, you will not escape the traffic, and Temecula is no different.
 The major traffic is going to be along the 15 freeway.
-In the morning it will go South and in the evening it’s going to go North.
-Sometimes the traffic gets so bad on the 15 Fwy going North at night that it backs up to Fallbrook.
+In the morning it will go south, and in the evening it’s going to go north.
+Sometimes the traffic gets so bad on the 15 Freeway going north at night that it backs up to Fallbrook.
 You need to plan your move so you don’t get yourself in a situation where you’re spending hours in your car every day.
 If you work in San Diego or the surrounding area, live in South Temecula.
-If you work North, live in North Temecula like the Lake Harveston Community.
+If you work in the north, you might live in North Temecula, like the Lake Harveston Community.
 Harveston is a beautiful neighborhood with a nice lake and plenty of amenities.
 Here are a couple of blog posts and videos that talk about life in Lake Harveston.

 The cost of living is always an important topic when talking about moving or relocating to Southern California.
 This is one of the worst things about living in Temecula, especially when you compare it to many other cities across the United States.
-Temecula is however one of the least expensive communities in all of Southern California and provides residents with so much when it comes to great schools, safety, amenities Etc.
+Temecula, on the other hand, is one of the least expensive communities in all of Southern California and offers residents so much in terms of great schools, safety, amenities, and so on.

-Home prices have gone up substantially over the past year but Temecula is still affordable when you compare it to other cities throughout Southern California.
-For a 2000 square foot home expect to pay anywhere from $550,000 to $650,000.
-Tax rates are going to range from 1.3%- 2%.
+Home prices have gone up substantially over the past year, but Temecula is still affordable when you compare it to other cities throughout Southern California.
+For a 2000-square-foot home, expect to pay anywhere from $550,000 to $650,000.
+Tax rates are going to range from 1.3% to 2%.
 Tax rates depend on the age of the home.
 Generally speaking, anything built before the year 2000 is going to have a lower tax rate.
 Anything built after 2005 is going to be between 1.5 and 1.8%.
-I am pretty sure that most know this already but gas prices are one of the worst things about living in Temecula.
-Expect to pay at least $1 more per gallon than almost any state in the country.
+I am pretty sure that most people know this already, but gas prices are one of the worst things about living in Temecula.
+Expect to pay at least $1 more per gallon than almost any other state in the country.
 If you drive a big truck, be prepared to spend hundreds of dollars every month just on your gas bill.

-I have a blog post and video that breaks down all costs for a month in Temecula here.
-Bottom line, if you want a good life in Temecula expect to spend anywhere from $6,000 to $8,000 a month depending on your house payment.
+I have a blog post and video that break down all the costs for a month in Temecula here.
+Bottom line, if you want a good life in Temecula, expect to spend anywhere from $6,000 to $8,000 a month, depending on your house payment.
 This will allow you to do pretty much anything you want and have a great deal of fun.

-On a side note, Happy Hours for restaurants in Southern California are very popular, usually from 3-6 pm.
+On a side note, happy hours for restaurants in Southern California are very popular, usually from 3-6 pm.
 If you’re looking to go to restaurants, this is a great time to go and not break the bank.
-For 2 people, expect to spend anywhere from $30 to $60 during happy hour for some appetizers and a few drinks.
+For two people, expect to spend anywhere from $30 to $60 during happy hour for some appetizers and a few drinks.

-If you hate the heat, you will not like Temecula for 3 months of the year.
-From late June to the end of September expect temperatures in the 90s and multiple days 100+.
-One of the benefits of many of the neighborhoods in Temecula is the fact that they have their public pool.
+If you hate the heat, you will not like Temecula for three months of the year.
+From late June to the end of September, expect temperatures in the 90s and multiple days of 100° or higher.
+One of the benefits of many of the neighborhoods in Temecula is that they have their own public pool.
 Even if you do not have a private pool at home, you will be able to use these facilities as part of your HOA.
-Most communities in Temecula have an h o a cost of around $100 per month.
+Most communities in Temecula have an average housing cost of around $100 per month.

-The other negative about the heat in Temecula is that your air conditioning bill for three months of the year is going to be very high.
-If you do not have solar, a 2000 square foot home will have electricity bills of 400 to $500 a month if you use the air a lot.
-For us, we cannot sleep in a hot house so we do keep the temperature down to around 70 degrees in the summer.
-We also have solar which helps keep our bill down for those three or four months a year
+The other negative about the heat in Temecula is that your air conditioning bill for the first three months of the year is going to be very high.
+If you do not have solar, a 2000-square-foot home will have electricity bills of $400 to $500 a month if you use the air a lot.
+For us, we cannot sleep in a hot house, so we do keep the temperature down to around 70 degrees in the summer.
+We also have solar, which helps keep our bill down for those three to four months a year.

-Not only are the houses in Temecula expensive but the demand is always high.
-This makes it difficult to not only purchase homes but also rent.
-The housing demand is pretty crazy right now and to put it into perspective, I have personally heard of rentals getting over 70 applicants, so be prepared and get your ducks in a row.
-If you decide to move to Temecula you are going to have to be aggressive and have a very good real estate agent to be successful in this market.
-If you come into this Market blind, you will become discouraged and frustrated and give up eventually.
+Not only are the houses in Temecula expensive, but the demand is always high.
+This makes it difficult to not only purchase homes but also rent them.
+The housing demand is pretty crazy right now, and to put it into perspective, I have personally heard of rentals getting over 70 applicants, so be prepared and get your ducks in a row.
+If you decide to move to Temecula, you are going to have to be aggressive and have a very good real estate agent to be successful in this market.
+If you come into this market blind, you will become discouraged and frustrated and give up eventually.

-We are licensed as both Real Estate Brokers & a Certified Residential Appraiser.
-We love what we do and will bring a great deal of passion, experience and expertise to the table for you.
+We are licensed as both real estate brokers and certified residential appraisers.
+We love what we do and will bring a great deal of passion, experience, and expertise to the table for you.